 40 percent of the Conway fractionator, in Conway, Kansas.

-In addition to fractionators, we own interests in several NGL gathering and interstate transmission pipeline systems.
-These systems gather and deliver raw or mixed NGL, also referred to as Y-Grade, to supply the company’s facilities at its joint-venture Borger Refinery in Texas and the fractionators in Mont Belvieu and Conway.
+Along with fractionators, Phillips 66 owns interests in several NGL gathering and interstate transmission pipeline systems.
+These pipelines gather and deliver raw or mixed NGL, also referred to as Y-Grade, to supply the company’s facilities at its joint-venture Borger Refinery in Texas and the fractionators in Mont Belvieu and Conway.

-Phillips 66 holds direct one-third ownership interests in the Sand Hills and Southern Hills NGL pipelines, connecting Eagle Ford shale, Permian Basin and Midcontinent NGL production to the Mont Belvieu market.
+Phillips 66 Partners holds one-third ownership interests in the Sand Hills and Southern Hills NGL pipelines, which connect NGL production from the Eagle Ford Shale Basin, Permian Basin and Midcontinent to Texas Gulf Coast markets.
 DCP Midstream operates the pipelines, which began service in 2013.

 Phillips 66 has supply and trading operations that manage NGL volume requirements for its refineries and fractionators.

 During 2014, Phillips 66 began constructing Sweeny Fractionator One and the Freeport LPG Export Terminal.
 We’ll invest approximately $3 billion in these two projects.

 The 100,000 barrel-per-day (BPD) Sweeny Fractionator One will be located close to our Sweeny Refinery in Old Ocean, Texas.
 Once completed, several nearby pipelines, including the Sand Hills Pipeline, will supply NGL feedstock to this fractionator.
 The fractionator products will be sold to petrochemical customers in